Dealing With Depression

 Another form of cheating I tried in Form 1 was during English lessons that we were taught by an American called Mrs. Susan Moore.
 Well, I noted that whenever we read a passage in a textbook called Integrated English, Mrs. Moore would ask us to write down the meanings of vocabularies in the passages.
 She would then mark our answers and record our scores as part of continuous assessment tests.

-So when we broke for one half-term holiday that year 2002, I went and found out the meanings in a dictionary of all the vocabularies in the passages we hadn't yet read in textbook.
+So when we broke for one half-term holiday that year 2002, I picked a dictionary and found out the meanings of all the vocabularies in the passages we hadn't yet read in the English textbook.
 I wrote the meanings in small bits of papers which I glued next to the relevant passages.
 But guess what again!
 When we reported back to school after that half-term holiday, Mrs. Moore never asked us again to write down the meanings of vocabularies in passages in Integrated English.
 And I have always suspected she refrained from doing so after observing what I had done.

 As bright as my high school classmates were, I always felt our class had only one true genius.
 That was George Yuka.